bestia-dev/cargo_crev_web_admin/README.md

 # Add the ssh key to your running ssh-agent
 ssh-add ~/.ssh/web_crev_dev_for_github
 # configure the remote repository
-cargo crev id set-url https://github.com/web-crev-dev/crev-proofs
+cargo-crev crev id set-url https://github.com/web-crev-dev/crev-proofs
 # To test add a `dpc` as trusted
 cargo-crev crev trust https://github.com/dpc/crev-proofs
 # Now check the dir with